ventus-ag/docs/_docs/tutorials/kubeflow.md

 {: .no_toc }
 ---

-{% include alert.html type="info" title="What is Kubeflow" content="The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." %}
+{% include alert.html type="info" title="Kubeflow - The Machine Learning Toolkit for Kubernetes" content="The Kubeflow project is dedicated to making deployments of machine learning (ML) workflows on Kubernetes simple, portable and scalable." %}

-{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes.
-We will create your cluster, get access to it using cli, deploy kubeflow, compile of pipelines and will upload it through the UI " %}
+{% include alert.html type="info" title="Goal of this tutorial" content="In this tutorial we will use Kubernetes and KKubeflow in order to compile, train and serve modul of machine learning." %}

 ## Table of contents
 {: .no_toc .text-delta }